AdobeDocs/advertising.en/help/search-social-commerce/getting-started/user-interface.md

 ## The main menu

-The top-level, main menu options are based on the available advertising channels.
-You'll see only the advertising channels that apply to you:

-* **[!UICONTROL DSP]** &mdash; (When you have access to Adobe Advertising DSP (Demand Side Platform)) To manage your display and connected TV advertising.
-A separate [DSP Guide](https://experienceleague.adobe.com/docs/advertising/dsp/home.html) is available.

-* **[!UICONTROL Creative]** &mdash; (When you have access to Adobe Advertising Creative) To automate real-time, personalized ad experiences and optimize your ads at the creative element level.
-Separate help is available from within Creative.

 * **[!UICONTROL Search]** &mdash; To manage your ad network accounts within Search, Social, & Commerce, including those for which Search, Social, & Commerce is tracking but not bidding.

 ## [!UICONTROL Search] menus